Hyoka7/codexion/README.md

 The scheduler grants both dongles atomically.
 A waiting coder never holds only one dongle while waiting for the other.

+### Priority queue implementation

+Each dongle owns an array-based binary min-heap.
+The node at `queue[0]` is the request with the highest scheduling priority.
+A node stores the coder ID, its FIFO rank, and the absolute EDF deadline in microseconds.

+`push_pq()` appends a node and moves it toward the root while it has a higher priority than its parent. `pop_pq()` replaces the root with the last node and moves that node down through the smaller-priority child.
+Insertion and removal of the root therefore take `O(log n)` time. `remove_pq_at()` supports rollback and cancellation of a request at an arbitrary index by rebuilding the heap in `O(n)` time.

+The heap uses a comparison function selected by the scheduler:

+- FIFO compares the per-dongle insertion rank.
+The smaller rank wins.
+- EDF compares the absolute burnout deadline.
+If deadlines are equal, the smaller coder ID wins.

+A request is pushed into the heaps of both adjacent dongles while both dongle mutexes are locked.
+The scheduler grants the request only when the same coder is at the root of both heaps and both dongles are available.
+On allocation, the two root nodes are removed and freed.

 ## Thread model

 The program uses three kinds of threads: